simbrain/simbrain.net/downloads.md

     // Check for Windows
     if (userAgent.includes('windows') || platform.includes('win')) {
-      return { platform: 'windows', message: 'Your browser is running on Windows.' };
+      return { platform: 'windows', message: 'You are running Windows.
+Note that the Windows app is not signed.
+When you run the installer, you may need to click \'More info\' and then \'Run Anyway\'.
+Also, if you upgrade to a new version you may need to uninstall the older one.' };
     }

     // Check for Linux